IsaacLuo/genome-block-editor/README.md

-this service uses cailab-auth as the SSO authtication, unless the "lcoal mode" is set this service uses cailab-conf project(private) to generate conf.json and .env files, however handwriting conf.json is also OK according conf.default.json it links to webexe project for executing long time process written by other languages.
+this service uses cailab-auth as the SSO authtication, unless the "lcoal mode" is set this service uses cailab-conf project(private) to generate conf.json and .env files, however handwriting conf.json is also OK according conf.default.json it links to webexe project for executing long time process written by other languages. mongodb, for saving the project data redis, optional, for caching the sequence and project data from mongodb

 ## Run projects by Docker